 The University participates in the retirement and disability/survivor benefit programs provided by Concordia Plan Services (CPS) through the Concordia Retirement Plan (Traditional and Account Options), the Concordia Retirement Savings Plan, and the Concordia Disability and Survivor Plan.
 Substantially all full-time employees are covered by these retirement and survivor programs.
-Full-time staff hired prior to July 1, 2020, and full-time faculty hired prior to July 1, 2021, are enrolled in the Traditional Retirement Plan for which the University contributes 8.30% of the salaries of covered employees.
+Full-time staff hired prior to July 1, 2020, and full-time faculty hired prior to July 1, 2021, are enrolled in the Traditional Retirement Plan for which the University contributed 8.20% of the salaries of covered employees during the year ended June 30, 2022.
 Full-time employees hired after these dates are enrolled in the Account Option, for which the University contributes either 0%, 3%, or 6% of salaries of covered employees depending on seniority.
-In 2020, the University contributed a range from 1.20% to 2.25% of the covered employees' salaries for the Concordia Disability and Survivor Plan.
-Effective January 1, 2021, a new option within the Concordia Disability and Survivor Plan was adopted, for which the University now contributes a range from 1.35% to 1.45% of covered employees' salaries.
-Retirement and survivor program expenses for the year ended June 30, 2021 and 2020 totaled \$2,235,111 and \$2,684,101, respectively.
+The University contributes a range from 1.35% to 1.45% of covered employees' salaries for disability and survivor programs.
+Retirement and survivor program expenses for the years ended June 30, 2021 totaled \$1,787,286 and \$2,235,111, respectively.